Rise in entries exciting, marathon organisers say

 These courses were proven a success, and have been retained this year, apart from the change to the finish line and an earlier start for the full marathon at 7.30am.

-The Dunedin Marathon is also welcoming a new race director this year — experienced events organiser Becs Adler.
+The Emerson's Dunedin Marathon is also welcoming a new race director this year — experienced events organiser Becs Adlam.

 "I’m excited to be joining such an amazing group of volunteers, who come together every year to organise a great marathon event for the love of it," she said.

-Having tackled the half-marathon walk twice, as well as the 10km walk event, Ms Adler has a good feel for how the event is run.
+Having tackled the half-marathon walk twice, as well as the 10km walk event, Ms Adlam has a good feel for how the event is run.

 And she brings the knowledge gained through a 15-year events career to the role.

-She is also a staff member at NZME — media partner for the Dunedin Marathon.
+She is also a staff member at NZME — media partner for the Emerson's Dunedin Marathon.

 "I’m looking forward to helping co-ordinate the event, so that everyone has a great experience on the day.